CODIANC/CODIANC/README.md

 I'm Codian, a software engineer based in Nigeria.

-I mostly work on frontend stuff — React, TypeScript, Tailwind, and a bit of animation with Framer Motion.
+I mostly work on front-end stuff — React, TypeScript, Tailwind, and a bit of animation with Framer Motion.

 I also use Figma for UI design and Procreate when I want to sketch ideas.